yoginderbagga/90DaysOfDevOps/2026/day-12/knowledge-reinforcement-log.md

 - Use the chmod command and chown
 - Use the chgrp command
+- Use the selinux ( semanage command )

 ### Focus and Improvement Area For Upcoming Days